Written by Kiya Fujimoto Nolan

 On September 30, 2022, my aunt Michelle Alfano, was interviewed regarding her Italian descent.
 She was thrilled to share her family’s immigration story and heritage.

-During this interview, Michelle connected with her roots, thinking back to her wonderful upbringing, and shared parts of her parent’s life.
+During this interview, Michelle connected with her roots, thinking back to her wonderful upbringing, and she shared parts of her parent’s life.
 This semi-structured interview created an oral history of her family’s past.
 This efficient method of collecting information was able to bring her joy as she loves sharing thoughts of her family and Italian descent.
-An archive of images from Michelle has been collected from the verbal story she shared.
+An archive of images from Michelle has been collected from her private collection to complement the verbal story she shared.

 As I interviewed my family member, I was already comfortable with conversing and asking her questions which made for a more pleasant interaction.
 I prepared myself by being organized with clear questions and intent.
 I had all my questions lined up and practiced.
 My follow-up questions were appropriate and furthered the conversation.
 After the interview was conducted, I felt happy and successful as I was able to share this special moment with my aunt.